sang-park/LiftWithMe/README.md

 ### Phase 5: Muscle Tagging (1 day)

-**Objective:** GymSessions can be categorized with muscles by tagging.
+**Objective:** Workouts can be categorized with muscles by tagging.

 - [ ] create `Muscle` model and join table (`MuscleTags`)
 - build out API, Flux loop, and components for: